mmattel/Raspberry-Pi-Setup/Home Assistant/zwavejs2mqtt.md

 To get your `serial/by-id` value, connect the device run: `ls -l /dev/serial/by-id` and see the output.

+Use the directory `/home/<your-user>/docker` as base for the volume.

 ```
 version: "3.7"
 services: